cosmos/ibc/spec/ics-4-channel-and-packet-semantics/README.md

 - The `counterpartyChannelIdentifier` identifies the channel end on the counterparty chain.
 - The `moduleIdentifier` identifies the module which owns this channel end.
 - The `counterpartyModuleIdentifier` identifies the module on the counterparty chain which owns the other end of the channel.
-- The `nextSequenceSend` stores the sequence number for the next packet to be sent.
+- The `nextSequenceSend`, stored separately, tracks the sequence number for the next packet to be sent.
-- The `nextSequenceRecv` stores the sequence number for the next packet to be received.
+- The `nextSequenceRecv`, stored separately, tracks the sequence number for the next packet to be received.
 - The `nextTimeoutHeight` stores the timeout height for the next stage of the handshake, used only in channel opening and closing handshakes.

 An IBC *packet* is a particular datagram, defined as follows: